Feo's Stuff HORROR / THRILLER

 The movie begins in Phoenix, Arizona.

 Janet Leigh's character of Marion, likewise that of Vera Miles who plays her sister, Lila, has the last name of Crane.
-The kind of bird that Norman would kill.
+The kind of animal that Norman would kill.

 Stuffed birds decorate the parlor of the Bates Motel and make Marion uncomfortable.